GDSC-cuiatd/AgriTech/README.md

 <!-- Replace with your actual video thumbnail and link -->
 <a href="link-to-demo-video"><img src="path/to/your/demo-video-thumbnail.png" /></a>

-> Video Link: link-to-demo-video <!-- Replace with your video link -->
+> Video Link: link-to-demo-video To be Added <!-- Replace with your video link -->

 ## 🛠️ &nbsp;Key Functionalities